event4u-app/data-helpers/README.md

 - **Fast** - Up to 3.7x faster than Symfony Serializer
 - **Framework-Agnostic** - Works with Laravel, Symfony, Doctrine, or plain PHP
 - **Zero Dependencies** - No required dependencies, optional framework integrations
+- **No-Code Mapping** - Store templates in database, create with drag-and-drop editors

 ---